Stephen Colbert Doubles Down, Attacks Trump On Firing of Comey

 — Donald J. Trump (@realDonaldTrump) May 10, 2017

-Whether or not CBS officials chose to do anything or not about Colbert’s heavily inflammatory attacks on Trump on May 1 – it would appear no action has been taken – the always-heavy-handed host of the Late Show doesn’t seem to be daunted by the harsh response of his critics.
-Trump’s firing of Comey is worth the consideration of every pundit out there and it’s hardly something Stephen Colbert of all people would fail to address.
+Whether or not CBS officials choose to do anything or not about Colbert’s heavily inflammatory attacks on Trump on May 1 – it would appear no action has been taken – the always-heavy-handed host of the Late Show doesn’t seem to be daunted by the harsh response of his critics.
+Trump’s firing of Comey is worth the consideration of every pundit out there, and it’s hardly something Stephen Colbert of all people would fail to address.

 [Featured Image by Frederick M. Brown / Getty Images]